Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 **You will do all of your work in the src directory.** The other files and folders you can ignore for now.

-`README.md` contains reference info about create react app.
+`README.md` contains reference info about create React app.
 Look here for reminders about the npm commands used with create-react-app.

-Take a look in `src`:
+Take a look at `src`:

 - `src`
   - `App.css`